danieldeutsch/repro/models/colombo2021/Readme.md

     `micro` contains the per-input scores and `macro` contains the averaged scores.

 ## Implementation Notes
+- For some reason, the unit tests pass on some machines and not on others.
+On one of our dev machines, the CPU and GPU tests pass.
+On another, the CPU pass but the GPU do not.
+On GitHub Actions, the CPU tests do not pass.
+Since they are being run in Docker, I assume there is some difference in hardware causing this, but I do not know what the issue is.

 ## Docker Information
 - Image name: `danieldeutsch/colombo2021:1.0`